pauldmccarthy/fsleyes/userdoc/install.rst

 .. warning:: This is an advanced option, recommended only if you are
-             comfortable working with Python environments, and installing packages using your OS package manager.
+             comfortable working with Python environments, and installing packages using your OS package manager. he commands below are **suggestions** - you will probably need to adapt them to suit your OS and environment.

 FSLeyes is available on `PyPi <https://pypi.org/project/fsleyes/>`_, and